cs3216/cs3216.github.io/assignments/facebook.md

   <strong class="milestone-counter"></strong> Your new baby needs a name!
 Give it one!
 (Not graded)
 </div>

-Once you have filled in your Facebook App name, click on **Create New Facebook App ID** and select a category for your new application.
+Once you have filled in a display name for your Facebook App, enter a contact email address and select a category for your new application.
 After reading the Facebook Policies (you have read it, haven't you?), click on "Create App ID".
-Facebook has done an awesome job at simplifying app creation.
-Simply follow the walkthrough and you will be on your way to create your app.

-Next, you need to provide Facebook with details about your application.
+Once your Facebook application has been created, Facebook will show you a list of Facebook products you can activate for your Facebook application.
+Clicking the "Get Started" buttons will prompt Facebook to guide you through the setup of the product.

-Click on "Apps", then \[Your App Name\].
-Explore the categories on the left to see how the application's management panel looks like.
-For now, let's go to **Settings** and run through some of the more important fields.
-If you make changes to any of the fields, do remember to click on **Save Changes** once you are done.
+To configure your Facebook application, the settings can be found through a link on the left side bar.
+Facebook has a [step by step guide](https://developers.facebook.com/docs/apps/register) that will guide you in configuring your Facebook application.
+The following is a list of common settings you will find in a Facebook application.

 **Settings - Basic**